RedHatOfficial/rhsecapi/README.md

 (output truncated for brevity of this README)
 ```

 Customize how many results to see and print; add URLs.
+The `--q-empty` switch is no longer needed here since there are other `--q-xxx` options present.

 ```
-$ rhsecapi --loglevel info --q-empty --q-pagesize 4 --q-pagenum 3 --urls [INFO   ] rhsda: Getting https://access.redhat.com/labs/securitydataapi/cve.json?per_page=4&page=3
+$ rhsecapi --loglevel info --q-pagesize 4 --q-pagenum 3 --urls
+[INFO   ] rhsda: Getting https://access.redhat.com/labs/securitydataapi/cve.json?per_page=4&page=3
 [NOTICE ] rhsda: 4 CVEs found with search query